Skip to content

 Home | Events | Campus Sensory Room

-The Center on Disability Studies (CDS) and the OFDAS Center for Teaching Excellence (CTE) collaborated to establish a sensory room at the University of Hawai‘i at Mānoa (UHM), located in Kuykendall Hall 106.
-Sensory rooms, increasingly popular in schools, hospitals, and community spaces, provide controlled sensory environments to promote self-regulation and stress management.
-This initiative positions UH Mānoa with its peer and benchmark institutions, 55% of which offer some form of sensory-friendly spaces.
+The Center on Disability Studies (CDS) and the OFDAS Center for Teaching Excellence (CTE) have partnered to create a sensory room at the University of Hawai‘i at Mānoa (UHM), located in Kuykendall Hall 106.
+Sensory rooms—growing in popularity across schools, hospitals, and community centers—offer calming, controlled environments designed to support self-regulation and stress relief.
+With this initiative, UH Mānoa joins the 55% of its peer and benchmark institutions that now provide sensory-friendly spaces, reflecting a broader commitment to inclusive and supportive campus environments.

 Funded by the UH Foundation and the Oak Foundation, the project includes a fully equipped 13-item sensory room and the CAMP+U professional development program for UHM faculty, administrators and staff.
 The free online course focuses on disability awareness, Universal Design for Learning, learner-centered educational technologies, and strategies for fostering classroom belonging and sensory integration.